 What is a sarsaparilla?

-A sarsaparilla (I am so bored of typing this word) is a popular soft drink that was originally made from the Smilax ornata plant amongst others.
+A sarsaparilla (I am so bored of typing this word) is a popular soft drink that was originally made from the Smilax ornata plant among others.
 Nowadays like most everything it is made with artificial ingredients.
 In some respects it is a bit similar to Dandelion and Burdock, which you can read about here.
 It is basically part of the root beer family.
 These root beverages were allegedly made way back in the day by the Ameridians.
 Quite the history!

 There is a sarsaparilla cordial still made by Fitzpatricks, the last Temperance bar in England.
 I will go into temperance bars in another blog, but these are bars that serve nonalcoholic drinks.